 Applicants from all genders need to meet not only the education criteria but also the required physical standards.
 This is important as the job is not only demanding but also extremely tiring.
 There are separate eligibility criteria for male and female applicants.

-Aspiring candidates must have a near-perfect vision.
+Aspiring candidates must have near-perfect vision.
 Especially for the flying branch posts, candidates must meet the AFCAT eligibility standards for eyesight.
 The criteria are the same for both genders and do not differ with various branches.

 Branch | The maximum limit for refractive error | Visual Acuity error | Colour Vision |